cpintado/test-npm-publish/README.md

 # test-npm-publish
-Docker image used to publish/download an empty NuGet package to GitHub Packages
+Docker image used to publish/download an empty npm package to GitHub Packages